YannickGrenier/Yannick-Grenier/README.md

 # 🖖 Hey dev!
 Welcome to my profile

-I'm a full stack JavaScript developer!
+I'm a full stack JS/TS developer!

-I've been working ssince 2023, and during this time I worked with diverse types of projects like web programming, app programming and backend programming.
+I've been working since 2023, and during this time I worked with diverse types of projects like web programming, app programming and backend programming.

-What made me fall in love with development is the capability to create intresting programs that make other lives easiser.
+What made me fall in love with development is the capability to create intresting stuff that make other lives easier.
+Trough development I can also express my creativity trough the stuff I make.

 ## 👨🏻‍💻 About me